alessandro-bugatti/vsgl2/README.md

 ### MacOS

-To install VSGL2 on MacOs devices:
+To install vsgl2 on MacOs devices:

+1. Install CodeBlocks [here] (http://www.codeblocks.org/downloads) if you want, but I don't recommend it because MacOs version is very unstable.
+Instead of using CodeBlocks you can compile using g++ in the terminal (see below) and code using a text editor like SublimeText, Atom, Vim (only for pros), Emacs...

-1. If you haven't got it, install brew by running this command:
+2. If you haven't got it, install [homebrew](https://brew.sh/index_it.html):

 	```
 	/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 	```

-	Are you looking for further informations on brew?
-Check [here] (https://brew.sh/index_it.html).
-2. Run this to install all the libraries you'll need:
+3. Install sdl & sdl2:

 	```
 	brew install sdl2 sdl2_net sdl2_image sdl2_mixer sdl2_ttf